Working with the Arranger

 To duplicate a Pattern in Song view:

-• Right-click ([Ctrl]-click on macOS) the Pattern you want to duplicate, and click Duplicate in the menu.
+Right-click ([Ctrl]-click on macOS) the Pattern you want to duplicate, and click Duplicate in the menu.

 The selected Pattern is duplicated.
 The duplicate Pattern will take the place of the existing Pattern in the Scene and appear in each Section where the Scene is used in the arrangement.

-Enabling Auto Length
+Activating Auto Length

 Looping

-Setting the Loop Range in the Software
+Setting the Loop Range in the software

-Set the start, end and position of the loop using the dedicated Loop range in the Timeline.
-The value set in the Arrange Grid is used for Loop range increments and movement of the loop range itself.
+Set the start, end and position of the loop using the dedicated Loop Range in the timeline.
+The value set in the Arrange Grid is used for Loop Range increments and movement of the Loop Range itself.

-• Drag the left or right end of the Loop marker to make it longer.
+Drag the left or right end of the Loop marker to make it longer.

 The Loop range is elongated.